unaidedelf8777/lilac_built/docs/blog/curate-coding-dataset.md

 The process of refining data is iterative.
 If the diff is not exactly what we like, we can change the parameters to the formatter, re-run the map with `overwrite=True`, and see the new results.

-If some of the edits are not what we want, we can manually label them as "bad" to clicking on the label in the top left corner of the example.
-Then we can apply a filter on the "bad" examples to make sure the new version of our map improved those examples.
-Conversely, we can also label good examples as "good" and filter on those in future versions to make sure we didn't regress.
+If some of the edits are not ideal, we can click on the label in the top left corner of the example and tag it as "bad".
+Then we can apply a filter for "bad" examples and make sure that new versions of our map improved on those examples.
+Conversely, we can tag "good" examples and see if we regress as we iterate on the dataset.

 <img src="../_static/curate_coding_dataset/label.png">